-Applicants must (1) be Active Duty, Reserve, National Guard, or if a veteran, must have an honorable or general discharge, AND (2) have a legal issue in Utah that is covered (see legal areas above).
+Veterans must be currently serving OR must have an honorable or general discharge AND must also have a legal issue in Utah that is covered.

-- Veterans must contact their local Veterans Service Office (UDVMA, DAV, VFW, American Legion) for referral to Utah@EASE.
-Veterans must provide a scan of the DD 214, Certificate of Release or Discharge from Active Duty, which can be obtained at https://www.archives.gov/veterans/military-service-records.
+Veterans no longer serving must contact a Veterans Service Officer (VA Vet Centers, College and University Vet Centers, DVMA, DAV, VFW, American Legion) for referral to U@E. Veterans must provide a scan of their DD 214, Certificate of Release or Discharge from Active Duty, which can be obtained at www.archives.gov/veterans/military-service-records

-Qualified applicants will be notified if their case has been accepted into the pro bono program and referred to a private pro bono attorney.
 Attorneys are volunteers and will represent without charge unless awarded attorney’s fees from the opposing party.
-The servicemember or veteran is responsible for filing fees.
+The veteran is responsible for filing any fees.
 An attorney assigned to a case is not employed by or otherwise associated with the Utah Attorney General’s Office, other than volunteering to assist with the legal problem without charge.

 Email Larry at email@example.com